HLS-PGR-newsletter/HLS-PGR-newsletter/goodnews.md

 Also, a quick note that there will be **no issue** of the PGR Newsletter in August or September, but we will prepare for an extended issue for the new academic year on **Monday 1st October**

+## General News

+* Congratulations to **Tommy Coleman** on getting married.
+We wish you all the best with your new partner in life.

 ## Publications

 *	**James Bartlett** was quoted in the book ['Building Experiments in PsychoPy'](https://uk.sagepub.com/en-gb/eur/building-experiments-in-psychopy/book253480), published in June